 The style includes the kind of questions you’d like to ask and how you want to approach your applicant in order to attain the relevant information.
 This could be done in terms of asking a combination of biographical and competency questions.

 Biographical questions ask about an applicant’s experience, education, future plans and areas such as their strengths and weaknesses.
-Competency questions ask about previous situations and establish the candidate behaviours in the context of the past.
+Competency questions ask about previous situations and establish candidate behaviors in the context of the past.
 These questions can test specific competencies that are relevant to the job such as; skills, problem-solving abilities or team playing.
 Some questions you could consider are; ‘tell me about a time when...’, ‘how did you deal with that situation’ “what was the outcome” and “What would you do different”.
 Asking questions about their experiences in the past will help give you an insight into how competent the applicant would be, in certain areas, in your company.
 This type of interview also lends itself to a scoring system which can be particularly useful if you have a number of applicants to interview.

-You could also consider other methods to adapt to supplement your interviews such as role play, psychometric tests and assessment tests which are all good ways of testing the skills of applicants in a relevant situation.
+You could also consider other methods to adapt to supplement your interviews such as role-play, psychometric tests and assessment tests which are all good ways of testing the skills of applicants in a relevant situation.

 Selecting the ideal candidate

-Having decided the format and style of your interview, you can work on the final stage; selection.
+Having decided on the format and style of your interview, you can work on the final stage; selection.
 During your interview, you should try to keep a 20:80 structure where the applicant is doing the majority of the talking, after all, you want them to be selling themselves and giving you all the information you need to make a decision.

 You might want to set them off on something they are confident talking about: Themselves!
 Ask them to go over their CV and their previous relevant experience.
 Then you can start asking your interview questions (for tips on interview questions please see our previous blog here).
 Try to find out what the applicant is looking for and their knowledge of the company before telling them what you want.
 But remember, it is important to sell yourself too, give them some background information on the company, let them know what kind of person you are looking for and talk about the job description to give them a clear idea of what the role entails.
-This would also be a good time to ask what their current notice period is, their salary expectations etc. Be careful not to start discussing/negotiating their salary as not only can this take up more time during the interview but you may be overpromising too soon as they may not even be successful in securing the role.
+This would also be a good time to ask what their current notice period is, their salary expectations, etc. Be careful not to start discussing/negotiating their salary as not only can this take up more time during the interview but you may be overpromising too soon as they may not even be successful in securing the role.

 End the interview by thanking them for their time and give them the opportunity to ask any questions they may have.
 You also should make an effort to manage their expectations by giving them an indication of when they can expect to hear back from with feedback or a decision.